ddim03/ddim03/ReadMe.md

 Hello there 👋,

-Junior Software Developer with a solid foundation in web technologies.
-I have gained practical experience through internships and freelance projects, where I've developed and maintained web applications.
-I'm eager to learn and grow in the field, with a focus on writing clean, efficient code and contributing to impactful projects.<br><br>
+I am a software developer specializing in web development with expertise in HTML, CSS, JavaScript, and PHP.
+I am also proficient in popular frameworks and libraries such as Bootstrap, TailwindCSS, Laravel, and ReactJS for building responsive and efficient web applications.
+My hands-on experience includes an internship at a software house, working on freelance web development projects, and leading web development teams.
+I am committed to continuous learning and staying up-to-date with the latest technologies in the software development industry.

 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?style=for-the-badge&logo=Instagram&logoColor=white)](https://instagram.com/ddim03)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/dimasgda)